 A judge listens to all arguments, evidence, and testimony offered by the attorneys for both spouses.
 He or she will consider what they’ve heard and issue final decisions, based on what is fair and in the best interest of the parties.

 A divorce can be finalized once all issues have been settled and the 6 month waiting period has been satisfied.
 At this point in time, the divorce agreement can be submitted to the court.
 A judge will review the documents and make sure that all agreements are lawful.
 If everything is in order, the judge will sign the agreement.
 This will become known as either the divorce judgment or the final decree.

 The divorce judgment is a court order.
 It contains all of the terms of the split.
 Both spouses are legally required to comply with the terms.
 Violating the terms of the divorce is a violation of a court order.
 This can have serious consequences.
 However, it is possible to petition the court to modify orders that are relevant to your divorce.

 Divorce can be complicated.
 It’s important for you to have an advocate by your side during this difficult time in your life.
-Contact the family law attorneys at Berenji & Associates to schedule a free consultation.
+Contact the family law attorneys at Berenji & Associates to schedule a free case evaluation.
 Our experienced legal team will review your case, explain your rights, and help you fight for what you want.
 Call our office today to learn more.